Gay?

-Gay? is an extended play (EP) by 12 Rods.
+Gay? is an EP by 12 Rods.
 It was released on January 14, 1996, by V2 Records.

 The EP is notable for being the first recording to receive a very rare 10 rating from Pitchfork upon its release, being one of the few albums to ever have done so.

 Critical reception

 AllMusic wrote that the EP "documents a formative stage in the band's evolution, as the songs here hint at space-country, ambient synth textures, and jazzy, quiet storm-influenced adult contemporary."